redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 # change dir
 cd hobbyist-guide-to-rhoai

+# you may need to change branches depending on your scenario (i.e. sa-bootcamp)
 ```

 ## Add administrative users

-Only users with cluster administrator privileges can install and configure OpenShift AI.
+Only users with cluster administrator privileges can install and configure RHOAI.

-You may be logged into the cluster as user `kubeadmin` which is an automatically generated temporary user that should not be used as a best practice.
+You may be logged into the cluster as user `kubeadmin`, which is an automatically generated temporary user that should not be used as a best practice.
 See 06_APPENDIX.md for more details on best practices and patching if needed.

 For this procedure, we are using HTpasswd as the Identity Provider (IdP).
 HTPasswd updates the files that store usernames and password for authentication of HTTP users.
-RHOAI uses the same IdP as Red Hat OpenShift Container Platform, such as: [htpasswd, keystone, LDAP, basic-authentication, request-header, GitHub, GitLab, Google, OpenID Connect](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/authentication_and_authorization/understanding-identity-provider#supported-identity-providers).
+RHOAI uses the same IdP as RHOCP, such as: [htpasswd, keystone, LDAP, basic-authentication, request-header, GitHub, GitLab, Google, OpenID Connect](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/authentication_and_authorization/understanding-identity-provider#supported-identity-providers).

 Create an htpasswd file to store the user and password information